 At the request of a friend, I played — or read, or whatever you do with visual novels — Save the Date a couple weeks ago.
 That recommendation may have been the biggest reason I took Save the Date the way I did.

-“Play it” was basically all this guy told me.
+“Play it,” was basically all this guy told me.
 No explanation or disclaimer or anything.
 All I knew was that he had just lost his best friend, and — with that in mind — I may have gone in with certain expectations.
-I may have jumped in expecting some sort of answer to the questions he had been struggling with.
-The questions he’d posed to me, of all people.
+I may have jumped in expecting some sort of answers to questions he had been struggling with recently, after the death of someone close.
+Questions he’d posed to me, of all people.